kittles/song_barker/README.md

 - [peripheral tooling](#peripheral-tooling)
 list of stuff to monitor server etc, backups and other housekeeping

-# cloud endpoint details
-# how crops are made
-# how sequences are made
-# peripheral tooling

 # overview
 this codebase consists of several components: